MekhyW/Link-AutoJourney/replit.md

 ## Current Status
 Application is fully operational with Canvas LMS integration successfully established.
 The system can:
-- Sync courses from linkschool.instructure.com
+- Sync courses from linkschool.instructure.com with 200+ students per course
-- Import assignments and student submissions
+- Import assignments and student submissions with proper Canvas pagination
+- Display correct assignment names in submission details instead of "Unknown Assignment"
+- Fetch actual Canvas submissions during course sync (resolving "No submissions found" issues)
-- Analyze submission content using AI
+- Analyze submission content using AI against actual Canvas rubrics
 - Generate comprehensive candidate reports for recruitment
 - Track processing jobs with real-time status updates

+Current performance: 10+ candidates with submissions successfully synced and displaying correctly.
 Ready for production use with eliminatory course analysis and interview preparation.